FDI versus R\&amp;D in an endogenous growth model: Global analysis: role of FDI and R D

-Proposition \ref{dynamic-newtech} is related to the economic growth literature with increasing return to scale \citep{romer86, jm90, levan09, levan10}.
-Our main contribution is to introduce and study the role of FDI in an optimal growth model.
-In our model, FDI is beneficial to the host country but only at the first stages of its development process.
-Moreover, the property $\lim_{t\rightarrow \infty}S_t=\infty$ and condition (\ref{converge-share}) indicate that in the long run, when the host country's resource is high enough, it should focus on domestic investment in physical capital and R\&D but not on FDI.
+Theorems \ref{dynamic_newtech} and \ref{theorem_nofixedcots} are closely related to the literature on economic growth with increasing returns to scale \citep{romer86, jm90, levan09, levan10}.\footnote{Theorem \ref{theorem_nofixedcots} can be viewed as an extension of Proposition 3 in \cite{LeVanPham2022}, where they also study sustained growth but abstract from FDI.} Our main contribution is to incorporate foreign direct investment (FDI) into an optimal growth framework and to characterize its role along the development path.
+In our model, FDI benefits the host country primarily during the early stages of development by facilitating resource accumulation.
+However, the property $\lim_{t\rightarrow \infty}S_t=\infty$ together with condition (\ref{converge_share}), indicates that in the long run—once the host country’s resource base becomes sufficiently large—the economy must shift its focus toward domestic investment in physical capital and R\&D in order to sustain growth, rather than continuing to rely on FDI.
+In this sense, FDI acts as a transitional growth engine rather than a determinant of long-run growth.

-\begin{remark}[growth without FDI]It is interesting to note that conditions in Proposition \ref{dynamic-newtech} can be satisfied even if $A_e=w=0$.
-In other words, a host country may get economic growth in the long run even in the absence of FDI.
-The key factors for such growth are the efficiency of investment in R\&D (parameter $b$), the new technology's leverage on the firm TFP (parameter $a$), and increasing return to scale. \end{remark}
+\begin{remark}[growth without FDI]It is worth noting that the conditions in Theorems \ref{dynamic_newtech} and \ref{theorem_nofixedcots} may be satisfied even when $A_e=w=0$.
+In other words, a host country can achieve long-run economic growth even in the absence of FDI.